fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 *Deathlord* is extremely non-linear.
 I've written this walkthrough with the knowledge gained from having beaten the game, so I've pointed you in directions that make sure that you don't get outclassed while still ensuring that you pick up clues "in story order", i.e. I don't have you visit a place before it's possible to know about it.
 If you played without a walkthrough, it is possible (though pretty unlikely) that you could luck into the same order that I've written things here.

-But in the modern era, everywhere you look for information about this game, people talk about how hard it is, how confusing, and how the clues don't make any sense.
-So I've tried to construct a rough map of all the islands in the game and the major plot arrows, just to make sure that it does make some sort of sense and that it is possible to get from A to B without randomly floating around the ocean and hoping to come across a new continent.
+But in this modern era, everywhere you look people talk about how hard this game is, how confusing, and how the clues don't make any sense.
+So I've tried to construct a rough map of all the islands in the game and the major plot arrows, just to make sure that it is possible to get from A to B without randomly floating around the ocean and hoping to come across a new continent.
 Because, you know, people *did* beat this game in 1988...

 Remember that the world map that comes with the game shows you the existence of Kodan, Nyuku, Asagata, Akmihr, and Chigaku.
 You have to find them, but you know roughly where they are.
 So we're looking for the rest of the continents, the location of the dungeons and an idea which ones have words in them, and the six relics (not counting the Black Orb).